center-for-threat-informed-defense/sensor-mappings-to-attack/docs/example_technique_mappings/CloudTrail.rst

  * CreatePolicyVersion

-   Event information: `AWS Documentation <https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreatePolicyVersion.html>`_
+   Event information: `AWS Documentation - CreatePolicyVersion <https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreatePolicyVersion.html>`_

    No. This contains details about IAM policy versions, but does not provide information about attempts to access policy documents.

  * GetAccountPasswordPolicy

-   Event information: `AWS Documentation <https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetAccountPasswordPolicy.html>`_
+   Event information: `AWS Documentation - GetAccountPasswordPolicy <https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetAccountPasswordPolicy.html>`_

    Yes.
 The description of T1201 references that “password policies can be discovered in cloud environments using available APIs such as GetAccountPasswordPolicy in AWS.”